Handling Containerized Trees

 - Use the organic mulch around the tree in a circle about 18 to 36 inches wide.

-- Make sure the organic mulch is 3 inches away from the tree base so it prevents moisture buildup.
+- Make sure the organic mulch is 3 inches away from the tree base.

 - Eliminate air pockets in the soil by slowly watering the tree.